We use the term 'person' for the person with CVI. This may be you, or someone you support and care for. It may be a child or adult.

 DCD is diagnosed when the motor skills are delayed or not typical, and if there are no other conditions to explain the difficulties.
 Other conditions include visual impairments.
 This means that a child cannot have both CVI and DCD, because CVI is the diagnosis.

 CVI can cause the same difficulties as DCD.
-A child may be diagnosed with DCD before CVI was identified (see Labels - Incorrect?, above).
-We know children with CVI who previously had a DCD diagnosis, and we also know children with DCD who do not have CVI.
+A child may be diagnosed with DCD before CVI was identified (see Labels - Incorrect?).
+We know people with CVI who previously had a DCD diagnosis, and we also know people with DCD who do not have CVI.
 Many different complex brain processes can create what looks like the same difficulties.

 Further reading: CVI & DCD Paper

-Developmental delay is a general term used when a child has not 'developed' in a way that would be considered age typical.
+Developmental delay is a general term used when a person has not 'developed' in a way that would be considered age typical.
 'Developed' could refer to almost anything, including their motor skills, communication abilities, understanding of language, social skills and learning levels.
-The term does not explain what the problems specifically are, so also cannot explain why there are difficulties, so it is an extremely broad term, which can be taken quite negatively by some to mean your child is a bit 'behind' other children.
+The term does not explain what the problems specifically are, so also cannot explain why there are difficulties, so it is an extremely broad term, which can be taken quite negatively by some to mean the person is a bit 'behind' others.

-If your child has CVI and has been assessed as having a developmental delay, take this just as the first step, and look to understand what is delayed and why.
+If the person has CVI and has been assessed as having a developmental delay, take this just as the first step, and look to understand what is delayed and why.
 Some activities may not be possible due to their CVI, this is not a delay - none of us can do the impossible!
-We know of many cases when a child understands that a visual impairment is responsible for difficulties, that this can be very empowering.
+We know of many cases when a person understands that a visual impairment is responsible for difficulties, that this can be very empowering.

 Lessons Level 2 How The Brain Learns